kubeshop/testkube-docs/docs/articles/install/s3-storage.md

 }
   ```

+## 2. Establish Trust Relationship

-3. A Trust Relationship needs to be established in the IAM role to allow the Testkube Enterprise API's ServiceAccount to assume it:
+A Trust Relationship needs to be established in the IAM role to allow the Testkube API's ServiceAccount to assume it:

 ```yaml
 {